paul123z/SRE-Terraform-EKS-AWS-Incident-Scenario/README.md

 ## 📋 Project Setup Components

-This SRE demonstration project consists of several interconnected components, each serving a specific purpose in creating a realistic production-like environment for incident response training and infrastructure management practice.
+This open-source SRE project consists of several interconnected components, each serving a specific purpose in creating a realistic production-like environment for incident response training and infrastructure management practice.
+Designed for the SRE, DevOps, and Cloud community to learn and share knowledge.

 ### 🏗️ **Infrastructure Setup (Terraform)**
 **Purpose**: Creates the foundational AWS infrastructure needed to run the application and monitoring stack.